Factbox: Republicans vying to take on Obama in 2012

 MITT ROMNEY

-Romney, 64, who lost the nomination race to John McCain in 2008, has remained at or near the front of the pack among the Republican presidential hopefuls for most of the campaign.
+Romney, 64, who lost the nomination to John McCain in 2008, has remained at or near the front of the pack among the Republican presidential hopefuls for most of the campaign.
+He has remained steady on about a quarter of the Republican vote in polls but the party's conservative vote is split, giving Romney front-runner status.

 Romney, who co-founded private equity firm Bain Capital, has touted his business experience as a way to attack Obama's handling of the struggling U.S. economy.
 Critics say he was a corporate raider who cut jobs.